Akshaey-Official/SORT/README.md

 # SORT
-SORT is AI based Virtual Assistant
+SORT is AI based Virtual Assistant.
+It is currently available in Command Line